3 min read

 Google Doesn't Need Your Links Anymore

-Links are legacy infrastructure.
-A ranking signal from an era when Google couldn't actually read and understand content.
+Links are legacy infrastructure, a ranking signal from an era when Google couldn't actually read and understand content and had to rely on external signals to guess what was good, and that era ended around 2015.

 Why the Industry Can't Let Go